ecclysium/MachineLearning_Portfolio/README.md

 # MachineLearning_Portfolio
-A portfolio for work done relating to Machine Learning.
+A portfolio for work done relating to Machine Learning by Gray Simpson.

 ## Assignment 1- Machine Learning Overview and Definitions
 An assignment talking about definitons in Machine Learning, important points, and examples.
 I also talk briefly about what I would like to learn in ML.
 A link to the pdf can be found [here.](OverviewOfML.pdf)